mp-245 - Medical Policies - Florida

 Summary of Evidence

 For individuals who are undergoing cardiac risk assessment who receive ultrasonic measurement of carotid intima-media thickness, the evidence includes a randomized controlled study, large cohort studies, case control studies, and systematic reviews.
 Relevant outcomes are test accuracy and morbid events.
 Some studies correlate increased carotid intima-medial thickness (CIMT) with many other commonly used markers for risk of coronary heart disease (CHD) and with risk for future cardiovascular events.
 A 2012 meta-analysis of individual participant data by Lorenz et al found that CIMT was associated with increased cardiovascular events, CIMT progression over time was not associated with increased cardiovascular event risk.
 In a systematic review by Peters et al (2012), the added predictive value of CIMT was modest, and the ability to reclassify patients into clinically relevant categories was not demonstrated.
 The results from these studies and others demonstrate the predictive value of CIMT is uncertain, and the predictive ability for any level of population risk cannot be determined with precision.
 In addition, available studies do not define how the use of CIMT in clinical practice improves outcomes.
 There is no scientific literature that directly tests the hypothesis that measurement of CIMT results in improved patient outcomes and no specific guidance on how measurements of CIMT should be incorporated into risk assessment and risk management.
+The objective of one study, however, was to define “normal” CIMT progression in low to moderate cardiovascular risk patients.
+Study results showed definite patterns related to various factors that could be used as a tool to earlier identify patients at increased cardiovascular risk, but patient outcomes were not assessed.
 The evidence is insufficient to determine the effects of this technology on net health outcome.

 Practice Guidelines and Position Statements